gauravdave083/Personal_Voicce_Assistant_LLM/README.md

 <<<<<<< HEAD
-# AI Voice Assistant Frontend
+# AI VOICE ASSISTANT USING LLM

 ## Overview
 This project is the frontend for the AI Voice Assistant, built using React and Tailwind CSS.
 It provides a user interface for interacting with the voice assistant, allowing users to control media playback and access various features through voice commands.